tachiyomiorg/website/src/help/guides/getting-started.md

 [<MaterialIcon icon-name="videocam"/> Click for video guide](/help/guides/getting-started/assets/Library-AddTo.webm)
 :::

-Now that you've installed the desired extension it will show in the **Sources** tab.
+Now that you've installed the desired extension, it will show in the **Sources** tab.
 This page contains all of your sources, which is obtained through extensions, some extensions contain *multiple* sources.

 To find and add manga, you can use either the **Latest** button and explore recently updated manga from that source or search for it.